Straight Stick Review – The Best New Golf Training Aid?

 The Straight Stick is a really easy swing trainer to use.
 It’s a uniform step by step process that will scale you all the way up to hitting balls - and probably hitting them pretty well:

-1. Determine your approximate 7 iron swing speed from the chart above.
+1. Determine your approximate 7 iron club speed from the chart above.
 Adjust the Straight Stick anchor mechanism accordingly.

-2. Make swings without a golf ball.
+2. Make practice swings without a golf ball.
 Your goal is to get the Straight Stick to click right around the bottom of your swing.
-If you are struggling to do this, play around with your swing.
-Try swinging the club more to from inside to out or outside to in and determine how you can most consistently make it click.
+If you are struggling to do this, play around with your swing path.
+Try swinging the club more from inside to out or outside to in and determine how you can most consistently make it click.
 Practice this feel until you can do it every time.

 3. Hit balls using this feel!
 You will be able to hear both the click of the Straight Stick and the sound of impact.
 The goal is to get these to happen as close to the same time as possible.
 If you are successful, you should hit a relatively straight shot, taking a small divot after impact.